 As a advocate for contemporary music, Anite received the “Hans Sikorski-Gedächtnis-Preis” for the Best Interpretation of a Contemporary Piece by a Living Composer playing Something Wild by Nenad First.
 In Indianapolis/USA she collaborated on piano with her sister Irene, premiering the Sonata for Violin and Piano by the German-American Composer Christian Thompson.

 Ms. Stroh has been the recipient of many awards and scholarships in Germany.
 Notable awards include Gundlach Stiftung, Live Music Now- Yehudi Menuhin Scholarship.
 She is a Laureate of the “Deutsche Stiftung Musikleben Hamburg” Anite plays a Violin by Lorenzo Ventapane (Neapel, 1806).

 Anite started to play the violin when she was 3 years old, having been inspired by older sister, Irene, who is also a violinist.
 At the age of 9 she entered the pre-college division at the Musikhochschule Luebeck, working with Professor M. Egelhof, and also working with Anna Netchiporouk-Bron.
 Anite entered the Hochschule fuer Musik, Theater und Medien, Hanover (college level) at age 16, joining the class of Prof. K. Wegrzyn where she finished her Bachelors and Masters Degree in 2015 and 2017 respectively.
-In the summer of 2017 she moved to the USA for further studies.
-She is currently pursuing her Artist Diploma Degree in Houston, TX at the Shepherd School of Music, Rice University where she studies with Prof. Cho-liang Lin.
+In the summer of 2017 she moved to Houston, TX (USA) for further studies, and graduated with an Artist Diploma Degree from the Shepherd School of Music, Rice University with Prof. Cho-liang Lin in 2019.